-Can I Get Approved For A Mortgage Or A Refinance Without A Job?
+Can I Get A Mortgage Or Refinance A Loan Without A Job?

-For people who are self-employed or seasonally employed, or those who are currently experiencing an employment gap, applying for a mortgage can be a particularly apprehensive experience.
-Mortgage lenders like easy employment verification and a few years’ worth of W-2s when they’re considering a mortgage loan, because they consider them less risky than other types of employment.
+For people who are self-employed or seasonally employed, or those who are currently experiencing an employment gap, applying for a mortgage can be a particularly nerve-racking experience.
+Mortgage lenders like easy employment verification and a few years’ worth of W-2s when they’re considering a mortgage loan application, because they consider them less risky than other types of employment.

 Unfortunately, many lenders hesitate to approve new mortgages or refinance loans for unemployed borrowers.
 While it can be challenging, it isn’t impossible.

 Can You Get A Loan Without A Job?